aistabci/abci-docs/en/docs/faq.md

 ```

 !!! note
-    The default value of ServerAliveInterval is 0 (no KeepAlive)..
+    The default value of ServerAliveInterval is 0 (no KeepAlive).

 ## Q. I want to use a newer version of Open MPI